-Workplace and Apprenticeship Mathematics 20 is to be allocated 100 hours.
-It is important for students to receive the full amount of time allocated to their mathematical learning and that the learning be focused upon students attaining the understanding and skills as defined by the outcomes and indicators stated in this curriculum.
+Calculus 30 is to be allocated 100 hours.
+Students must receive the full amount of time allocated to their mathematical learning and the learning should be focused upon them attaining the understanding and skills as defined by the outcomes and indicators stated in this curriculum.

-The outcomes in the Workplace and Apprenticeship Mathematics 20 course are based upon the students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
+The outcomes in the Calculus 30 course are based upon students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
 These learning experiences prepare students to be confident, flexible, and capable with their mathematical knowledge in new contexts.
-The outcomes in this course are the prerequisite outcomes for the Workplace and Apprenticeship Mathematics 30 course.

-The outcomes in this curriculum define content that is considered a high priority in fields of study and areas of work for which the Workplace and Apprenticeship Mathematics pathway is appropriate.
+The outcomes in this curriculum define content that is considered a high priority in fields of study and areas of work for which Calculus is appropriate.
 The outcomes represent the ways of thinking or behaving like a mathematics discipline area expert in those fields of study or areas of work.
 The mathematical knowledge and skills acquired through this course will be useful to students in many applications throughout their lives in both work and non-work settings.

 Indicators are included for each of the outcomes in order to clarify the breadth and depth of learning intended by the outcome.
-These indicators are a representative list of the kinds of things a student needs to understand and/or be able to do in order to achieve the learning intended by the outcome.
+These indicators are a representative list of the kinds of things that a student needs to understand and/or be able to do to achieve the learning intended by the outcome.
 New and combined indicators, which remain within the breadth and depth of the outcome, can be created by teachers to meet the needs and circumstances of their students and communities.

 This curriculum's outcomes and indicators have been designed to address current research in mathematics education as well as the needs of Saskatchewan students.
-The Workplace and Apprenticeship Mathematics 20 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for 10-12 Mathematics (2008).

-Within the outcomes and indicators in this curriculum, the terms "including" and "such as", as well as the abbreviation "e.g.," occur.
+Within the outcomes and indicators in this curriculum, the terms "including" and "such as" as well as the abbreviation "e.g.," occur.

 The use of each term serves a specific purpose.
 The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, consider the outcome "Extend and apply understanding of representing data using graphs including bar graphs, histograms,
+For example, consider the indicator, "Develop, explain, and apply strategies for determining characteristics including symmetry, direction, and end behaviour of functions from their equations and from their graphs."
+It is expected that students will explore the characteristics listed; however, students can also discuss slope, intercepts, or sign analysis to further their understanding of the function.
+It is not the expectation that all additional characteristics be included within the assessment.